-Dental Handpiece Turbine Replacement User Guide
+Dental Handpiece Turbine Repair / Replacement User Guide

 IMPORTANT – READ BEFORE PROCEEDING

-1. The dental rotor is provided with two o-rings which will replace the existing turbine o-rings.
-One o’ring fits into a groove in the front (bur end) of the handpiece, the other will fit into a groove in the dental backcap end.
-You may need to use a scaler or explorer to remove the old o-rings from your dental handpiece and end cap.
+1. The dental turbine also a lot of dentist use term as the dental rotor is provided with two o-rings which must be replaced by the existing turbine o-rings because are burned in time and autoclavable and it loses their properties and functionality in time.
+One o-ring fits into a groove in the front (bur end) of the handpiece, the other o-ring must be fitted into a groove in the dental back cap end.
+You may need to use a scaler or explorer to remove the old o-rings from your dental high-speed handpiece and end cap.
 A burnisher or similar blunt instrument may be helpful when installing the new o-rings to make certain they are fully seated.

 Special attention must be paid to the o-rings to ensure that the old o-rings are completely removed and the new ones are not misaligned, twisted, or otherwise out of place.

 2. Generously lubricate the interior of the dental handpiece, paying particular attention to the o-rings.
 Holding dental handpiece face down, insert dental turbine fully into dental handpiece head.
 The dental rotor bearings each have a small lip that will rest against the o-rings.
 Using the appropriate tool, screw the end cap down until flush against the handpiece head.
 CAUTION: The end cap should be tightened securely with a special wrench to ensure the safe positioning of the dental high-speed turbine.
 If you are unable to fully seat the end cap, remove and check the end cap for debris/old turbine components.
 If the difficulty persists, send the replacement dental rotor and handpiece to a dental repair shop for installation.

 here is a short video in practice how you can repair a dental handpiece turbine